-- It provides reliable access (production requirements are defined and information provided to users on target delivery time, timeliness and monitoring of dedicated Key Performance Indicators (KPIs)) to both quality controlled measured and forecasted ocean data. - It is user-driven, and specific support to the users is provided. - It generates data useful for final and intermediate users, enabling the latter to produce tailored information for final users. - The development, evolution and operations are done under a well-controlled planning, ensuring availability, timeliness and quality of the resulting products.
+- It is user-driven, and specific support to the users is provided. - It generates data useful for final and intermediate users, being the latter able to produce tailored information for final users. - The development, evolution and operations are done under a well-controlled planning, ensuring availability, timeliness and quality of the resulting products.

 The concept of a "core service" was developed in the framework of the Copernicus program, but the idea of providing reliable and up-to-date information on the state of the environment is universal.
 There are other global ocean services, such as the Global Ocean Observing System (GOOS), which also provide information on the state of the world's oceans and seas.
-However, the specific services offered and the way in which they are organized may differ between programs, so not all of

-45 them can be considered "core services" in the sense developed by Copernicus.
+However, the specific services offered and the way in which they are organized may differ between programs, so not all of them can be considered "core services" in the sense developed by Copernicus.
 Here we define a core service as the provision of open and free data together with dedicated user support with the characteristics described in the next section.

 In this chapter, we will focus on the general characteristics of existing Global Ocean Forecasting Systems, their collocation in the framework of marine core services and existing international initiatives that support scientific networking and activities for improving and advancing numerical ocean predictions.

-50 2 Global Ocean Forecasting Systems: where we are today
+2 Global Ocean Forecasting Systems: where we are today

 Last decade has been characterized by vibrant advancements in numerical ocean modeling and observational networks that opened new opportunities for improving global ocean monitoring and forecasting.
-The last review on the status of ocean forecasting systems described in Tonani et al. (2015) outlined that 12 global systems were regularly operating up to 2015 across the world - from France, UK, Norway and Italy to USA, Canada and Brazil, from Australia to Japan and China to India

-55 - with an increase of 30% with respect to 2009 where only 7 were providing forecast products.
+The last review on the status of ocean forecasting systems described in Tonani et al. (2015) outlined that 12 global systems were regularly operating up to 2015 across the world - from France, UK, Norway and Italy to USA, Canada and Brazil, from Australia to China to India - with an increase of 30% with respect to 2009 where only 7 were providing forecast products.
 These actions were and still are supported by an international coordinated effort promoted by the Global Ocean Data Assimilation Experiment (GODAE) over 3 main steps: